How paying it forward with community involvement pays off.

 We agree, which is why during the Summit our students participate in hands-on community service projects in partnership with United Way and produce community action plans addressing the needs of their communities.
 Through these efforts, students develop critical leadership skills such as project management, teamwork, and inspiring others to act.
 We are proud when our students use their newfound skills to create the “beautiful ripple effect” Christine describes and make a real difference in their communities.
 Read more on how our alumni lead through service.

-In the summer of 2019 our students will have a rare opportunity to see Christine Simmons’ leadership in action when we meet her team and get a behind-the-scenes look at what makes an effective team.
+In the summer of 2019 our students will have a rare opportunity to meet Christine and see her leadership in action.
 Check out more of her interview on leadership and what students can do today to prepare for their roles in leadership.

 By Corie Bales

 Corie is the Academic Affairs Manager of Ambassador Leaders.
 As a lifelong educator and avid traveler, she believes in empowering students and teachers to learn and lead through experiential education.